College Football USA 97

-College Football USA 97 is a video game of the sports genre released in 1997 by EA Sports.
+College Football USA 97 is a sports video game released in 1996 by EA Sports.
 Its cover athlete is former University of Nebraska quarterback Tommie Frazier.

 Gameplay

-The game added a new "create player" feature (up to 28 players) and custom schedules, new animations and all 111 Division I-A teams.
-Players can also compete in a customized Tournament with support for up to 16 players in a single-elimination or round robin format.
+College Football USA 97 added a feature for creating up to 28 new players and designing custom schedules, and also adds new animations and features players from all 111 Division I-A teams.
+Players can also compete in a special Tournament which supports up to 16 players participating in a single-elimination format or a round robin format.

-Players can also adjust penalties, set weather type, enter user records, perform substitutions, set audibles, toggle injuries, and change game length, as well as difficulty level.
-Authentic playbooks (with plays like the Wishbone), a USA Today/CNN Coaches Poll, and the Sears National Championship Trophy were also available.
+Players can also adjust the settings for penalties, can set the weather type, enter their own user records, perform player substitutions, set the audibles, toggle the injuries, and change the game length, as well as the difficulty level.
+The game also makes available authentic playbooks (including plays such as the Wishbone), and a USA Today/CNN Coaches Poll, as well as the Sears National Championship Trophy.

 Release

-College Football USA 97 was the fourth installment of the NCAA Football series.
+College Football USA 97 is the fourth game in the NCAA Football series.
 While the game was published for the Mega Drive by EA Sports as usual, the Super NES version was instead published by THQ.
-The game featured University of Nebraska quarterback Tommie Frazier on the cover.